jxk5861/MandelbrotBackgroundCreator/README.md

 # Mandelbrot
-A program written in Java to allow zooming and panning around the Mandelbrot set.
+A program written in Java to allow zooming and panning around the Mandelbrot/Burning Ship fractals.
 It includes multiple different types of coloring algorithms and customizable color.
 Once a cool looking region is found, it can be exported as an image and used as a desktop background.